 special movements.
 Introduced were E. Honda, a sumo wrestler from Japan;

-Blanka, a green-skinned bestial man from Brazil with electric abilities; Guile,
+Blanka, a green-skinned bestial man with electrical abilities from Brazil;

 revenge for his fallen friend; Chun-Li, a Chinese Interpol officer and martial